UDOOboard/Neo-Docs/docs/03_Basic_Setup/01_Web_Control_Panel.md

 The Overview Tab will give you a quick insight on the Status of your UDOO NEO:

-* On top left side, you'll find 3 graphical indicators, showing the magnitude of change state in Accelerometer, Gyroscope and Magnetometer
+* On top left side you'll find 3 graphical indicators, showing the magnitude of change state in Accelerometer, Gyroscope and Magnetometer;
-* On top right side, you'll find an overview of NEO's connectivity, indicating whether Ethernet, USB, Wlan and Bluetooth are connected, and their IP address
+* On top right side you'll find an overview of NEO's connectivity, indicating whether Ethernet, USB, Wlan and Bluetooth are connected, and their IP address
 * The other tiles will be your starting point on discovering UDOO NEO's capabilities